-Outcome Goals Performance Measures FY 2016 Actual (Target) FY 2017 Actual (Target) FY 2018 Actual (Target) FY 2019 (Target) FY 2020 (Target) Provide training opportunities to (1) ALJs and (2) all attorneys and support staff, in order to enhance their capabilities on technical and legal issues, legal writing, ethics, and technology and case management.
+Outcome Goals Performance Measures FY 2018 Actual (Target) FY 2019 Actual (Target) FY 2020 Actual (Target) FY 2021 (Target) FY 2022 (Target) Provide training opportunities to (1) ALJs and (2) all attorneys and support staff, in order to enhance their capabilities on technical and legal issues, legal writing, ethics, and technology and case management.
 Increased attendance and participation in training opportunities, internal and/or external, for ALJs and all attorneys and support staff.
-New goal developed to support the FY 2018 - FY 2022 Strategic Plan.
-New goal developed to support the FY 2018 - FY 2022 Strategic Plan.
-Training opportunities were offered to all ALJs, attorneys and support staff.
-Target met (Attendance and participation by ALJs and attorneys and support staff, at no less than one training opportunity annually, internally and/or externally) Attendance and participation in at least one training opportunity devoted to management of electronic documents prior to and during hearings (i.e., e-filing, electronic discovery, or electronic exhibits).
-Publish significant procedural decisions and non- dispositive orders separately from other decisions.
-Key decisions and orders published within 4 months of the order.
-13 key decisions and orders published.
-Target not met (20 key decisions and orders published) 15 key decisions and orders published.
-Target not met (20 key decisions and orders published) New goal developed to support the FY 2018 - FY 2022 Strategic Plan.
-New goal developed to support the FY 2018 - FY 2022 Strategic Plan.
-New goal developed to support the FY 2018 - FY 2022 Strategic Plan.
+Training opportunities were offered to all ALJs, attorneys, and support staff.
+Target met (Attendance and participation by ALJs and attorneys and support staff, at no less than one training opportunity annually, internally and/or externally.)
+Training opportunities were provided to all ALJs, attorneys, and support staff.
+Attorneys attended live hearings for professional growth.
+Target met (Attendance and participation in at least one training opportunity devoted to management of electronic documents prior to and during hearings (i.e., e-filing, electronic discovery, or electronic exhibits.))
+Training opportunities were provided to all ALJs, attorneys, and support staff.
+Target met (Attendance and participation in at least one training opportunity devoted to management of electronic documents prior to and during hearings (i.e., e-filing, electronic discovery, or electronic exhibits.))
+Attendance and participation in at least one training opportunity devoted to management of electronic documents prior to and during hearings (i.e., e-filing, electronic discovery, or electronic exhibits).
+Attendance and participation in at least one training opportunity devoted to management of electronic documents prior to and during hearings (i.e., e-filing, electronic discovery, or electronic exhibits).